 Danielle's Place of Crafts and Activities

-Free Sunday School Lesson for Children
+Sample Sunday School Lesson for Children

 Opening Activity

-Leper stick puppetleper stick puppet1.
-Make a sad and happy leper paper doll puppet with material clothes - This craft will work well for children first grade or older.
+This craft will work well for children first grade or older.
 It is a little hard for younger children.

-What you will need: Cardstock, cotton material, glue or tape, crayons and scissors.
+What you will need: Cardstock, Cotton Material, Glue or Tape, Crayons and Scissors

 What to do:

 1. Before class print out the paper doll patterns onto cardstock and cut them out.
-(A pattern for this craft is available to members of The Resource Room.)

 Note: You will need ten of these puppets for your story.
 If you don't have ten children in your class, make some extras before class to use during the lesson.